If you’re selling a $500,000 home, the difference between a 1.5% listing fee and a 3% listing fee is $7,500. That’s why Redfin gets so much attention.

 However, the convenience may come with trade-offs:

-This option is best suited for sellers prioritizing speed over maximizing profit, such as those needing to sell quickly, inheriting an unwanted property, or lacking the funds or desire to make repairs.
+This option is best suited for sellers who prioritize speed over profit, such as those who need to sell quickly, have inherited an unwanted property, or lack the funds or desire to make repairs.

 ⚡ Want to sell quickly without the hassle?
 Clever Offers lets you compare cash offers from trusted buyers near you—without the trade-offs.
 Get your free, no-obligation offers today!